Raj Kumar Patel

-Raj Kumar Patel is social worker and a political full-time active member of Indian National Congress Bhopal, Madhya Pradesh.
+Raj Kumar Patel is social worker and a member of Indian National Congress in Bhopal, Madhya Pradesh.
 A leader of the Indian National Congress, he was MLA, Budhni 1993-1998 and also Minister of State for School Education, Sports and Youth Affairs, Govt. of Madhya Pradesh.
-He was also ex Gen. Secretary, NSUI Madhya Pradesh and ex Member of AICC.
+He was also the President of National Students Union of India, Madhya Pradesh and a Member of the All India Congress Committee.